hunter11743/C-Tran/README_submission.md

 ## Submission

-The submission features the training code adaptation in this repository and 2 models inside the results folder.
+The submission features the training code adaptation in this repository and 3 models inside the results folder.
 The models are trained for Label Classification Scoring and Label Visibility ratio Scoring respectively.
+The latter also contains a modified model trained without horizontal flip augmentations.

 ## Models
 ### 1. HOK4K